Recurrence of the $ \mathbb{Z}^d$-valued infinite snake via unimodularity: Extensions and comments

 \subsection{Alternative proof and extension}

-It is likely that a proof of Theorem \ref{main} would also follow from an adaptation of estimates for superBrownian motion to discrete snakes (see \cite{DIP89,LG99}), for example by showing where the snake $ \mathcal{S}_T$ runs over a critical geometric Galton-Watson tree $(T,\rho)$ \emph{not} conditioned to be infinite.
-In particular such estimates would be needed to answer the following questions: \begin{quest} What is the variance of the number of returns to $0$ by the snake $ \mathcal{S}_{T_\infty}$ restricted to the ball of radius $r$ in $T_{\infty}$?
+It is likely that a proof of Theorem \ref{main} would also follow from an adaptation of estimates for superBrownian motion to discrete snakes (see \cite{DIP89,LG99}), for example by showing where the snake $ \mathcal{S}_{(T,\rho)}$ runs over a critical geometric Galton-Watson tree $(T,\rho)$ \emph{not} conditioned to be infinite.
+This approach has been carried out in an unpublished work of H. Kesten and Y. Peres (personal communication).
+In particular such estimates would be needed to answer the following questions: \begin{quest} What is the variance of the number of returns to $0$ by the snake $ \mathcal{S}_{(T_\infty,\rho)}$ restricted to the ball of radius $r$ in $T_{\infty}$?
 What is the range of the snake restricted to the ball of radius $r$ in $T_{\infty}$? \end{quest}

-However we believe that our more abstract argument relying on the Mass Transport Principle and rough volume estimates could be used in a more general setting including proving that a simple random snake on $\mathbb{Z}^{3}$ indexed by a critical Galton-Watson conditioned to be infinite whose offspring distribution is in the domain of attraction of a stable law of parameter $3/2$ is recurrent.
-We end this note with the following (possibly hard) question, generalizing intersecting probabilities for SRW in two dimensions: \begin{quest} Consider two independent snakes $\mathcal{S}_{T_{\infty}}$ and $\mathcal{S}'_{T_{\infty}'}$ on $ \mathbb{Z}^4$ and starting from $0$ (origin of $ \mathbb{Z}^4$) at the roots $\rho,\rho'$ of $T_{\infty},T'_{\infty}$.
+However we believe that our more abstract argument relying on the Mass Transport Principle and rough volume estimates could be used in a more general setting including e.g.\,proving that a simple random snake on $\mathbb{Z}^{3}$ indexed by a critical Galton-Watson conditioned to be infinite whose offspring distribution is in the domain of attraction of a stable law of parameter $3/2$ is recurrent.
+We end this note with the following (possibly hard) question, generalizing intersecting probabilities for SRW in two dimensions: \begin{quest} Consider two independent snakes $\mathcal{S}_{(T_{\infty},\rho)}$ and $\mathcal{S}'_{(T_{\infty}',\rho')}$ on $ \mathbb{Z}^4$ and starting from $0$ (origin of $ \mathbb{Z}^4$) at the roots $\rho,\rho'$ of $T_{\infty},T'_{\infty}$.
 For $r \geq 0$, estimate the probability that the two snakes supported by the balls of radius $r$ in the two trees intersect only at $0$, that is estimate

 \end{quest}